gophergala2016/Gobots/README.md

 ## Stream of Consciousness Logs

+### Sunday January 24, 2016 - 8:21 AM

+Couple of tweaks to the datastore to make the connect RPC not kill the server.
+Once `lookupAIToken` is implemented, we'll be in business. -Ross

 ### Saturday January 23, 2016 - 7:04 PM

 I've been sitting in this cafe for approximately five hours.
 This push will